PE 2023 - 2024

 Our school Christian Values are implemented through character education in PE, where we teach how honesty, perseverence and trust are used within the curriculum.

 At St Stephen's, we ensure that our PE curriculum is inclusive and progressive and allows all children the opportunity to acquire and develop fundamental knowledge and techniques and apply these to a wide variety of different sports and activities.
 PE lessons are fun, enjoyable and challenging and all children can achieve, to the best of their ability, in a supportive, safe and stimulating environment.
 Our pupils are physically active, and this has a positive impact on their learning in the classroom.
 Children understand how to lead a healthy lifestyle and understand the importance of regular exercise and activity for their physical and mental wellbeing.
 We aspire for all children to enjoy PE and develop a love of sport and physical activity, which hopefully becomes part of their future life outside of Primary School.
-Children have opportunities to participate in sport after school can also represent the school at sporting events from local to county level.
+Children have opportunities to participate in sport after school which means they can also represent the school at sporting events from local to county level.

 Equality and Diversity